curry0622/Parallel-Matrix-Multiplication/scripts/README.md

 python3 verify.py -f1 [F1] -f2 [F2] [Optional: -d [D]]
 ```

-Use below command to see each parameter's info.
+Use the following command to see each parameter's info.

 ```shell
 python3 verify.py -h